Anvesh9652/tmux-resurrect/README.md

 [![Build Status](https://travis-ci.org/tmux-plugins/tmux-resurrect.svg?branch=master)](https://travis-ci.org/tmux-plugins/tmux-resurrect)

+### Update
+After Installing the plugin, build the go binaries and movie it to the place where you can access the binary from anywhere in the system

+`$XDG_CONFIG_HOME/tmux/plugins/tmux-resurrect/build.sh`

+---

 Restore `tmux` environment after system restart.

 Tmux is great, except when you have to restart the computer.
 You lose all the